On-the-job training

 3. Automate the learning process

-Also, they can use it after the training to refresh knowledge, or practice something.
+Additionally, trainees can use the LMS to access materials after training to refresh their knowledge or practice skills.

 4. Allow trainees to practice their skills

-After learning from their instructor, new employees should be allowed to practice their skills, under the supervision of their trainer.
+After learning from their trainer, allow new employees to practice their skills under supervision.

 5. Check-in during and after training